susithrj/More_about_Me/README.md

 ## Susith Hemathilaka

 Susith Hemathilaka is a tech evangelist, self thought programmer and a computer hobbyist with more than 3 years of Java application development.
 He felt in love with computers in age of 8.
 Gaming, Coding, breaking and fixing computers are the job at the start.
-Today, He is an experienced with 3 years with java programming, java entreprise application development and full stack web and mobile application development .
+Today, He is an experienced with 3 years with java programming, java entreprise application development and full stack web and mobile application development.

 * **LinkedIn:**  https://www.linkedin.com/in/susithrj